OsbornePro/ELK-SIEM/README.md

 ### WORK IN PROGRESS
 This directory contains code to run an Elasticsearch stack.
 It is not yet complete and should not be assumed for use in a production environment.
 As of right now the ```docker-compose build``` command does not work on MacOS.
 It returns "File Not Found" errors when run.
 This is because the MacOS has a file structure that is different than other Open-Source Linux based distros the tool was written for.

+**Update-Elasticsearch.ps1** is a PowerShell script I am working on to automatically update Elasticsearch when a new version is available.

 ## Updated
-This repo has been updated on 6/17/2021
+This repo has been updated on 9/1/2021

 ## Generate a CA Certificate
 ```bash